chryxjimin/travel_lister/README.md

 get '/list/new/' do -- route that will show a form that will let users add items to their list, using the new.erb file that will have the post method and action to '/list'

 post '/list' do -- route that will create a new list item and make sure it is saved and there is no empty data entered, and it will redirect to '/list' if it is.
-Otherwise, it will display an error message that says ""Please enter in a valid description." and then redirect the user to '/list/new'
+Otherwise, it will display an error message that says ""Please enter in a valid description." and then redirect the user to erb :'/list/new'

+get '/list/:id/edit' do --